microsoft/langchain-for-beginners/README.md

 ## 🦜🔗 Welcome

 Welcome to **LangChain for Beginners**!
-This course has 7 lessons covering the fundamentals of building with LangChain and Python.
-Each [lesson](#️-lessons) covers its own topic so start wherever you like!
+This course will cover the fundamentals of building with LangChain and Python.
+It contains [**9 lessons**](#️-lessons) that each focus on a specific concept.

 You should always start on the `README.md` page of a lesson.
-To **get started** right away you can open [course-setup](/00-course-setup/), though you're encouraged to read the overview below first.
+To **get started** right away you can navigate to the [course-setup](/00-course-setup/) chapter, but you're encouraged to read the overview below first.

 ### What You'll Learn and Build